Another rough outing for Darvish as Padres lose at Miami 9-3

 A strange play involving first baseman Jesús Aguilar led to San Diego’s first run.
 Aguilar failed to come up with a throw from third for an error, and after retrieving the ball, he appeared to be distracted by a fan behind him and turned toward the stands, allowing batter Tommy Pham to continue to third.

-Pham then scored on Eric Hosmer’s single.
+Pham then scored on Hosmer’s single.

 RECORDS